adamhearn/Our.Umbraco.ScheduledContentDashboard/Readme.md

 # Umbraco.ScheduledContentDashboard

-**Scheduled Content Dashboard** for **Umbraco CMS** (v8+) that provides a custom dashboard within the **Content** section that lets you view the list of content items that are both scheduled for release and expiration.
+**Scheduled Content Dashboard** for **Umbraco CMS** (v8) that provides a custom dashboard within the **Content** section that lets you view the list of content items that are both scheduled for release and expiration.

 ## Features ##

 The Scheduled Content Dashboard allows you to view the list of scheduled items within your Umbraco site.
 You can:

+- Filter the list by content name
+- Delete selected scheduled items
+- Sort by any column (ascending or descending)
 - Refresh the list
-- Filter the list by content name
-- Deletion of selected scheduled items

 ## Screenshots ##